Grants &

 Abortion Access, Community Organizing for Racial Justice and Urban Environmental Justice are Conant Family Foundation’s primary funding areas.

-Two additional funding areas will be added later in 2026: Immigrants Rights and Palestinian Rights.
+Two additional funding areas will be added in 2026: Immigrants Rights and Palestinian Rights.

 Abortion Access